richarddmiranda/richmiranda.github.io/about.md

 I'm Rich, a Growth and Product Marketing consultant.
 I help companies define who their target audience is and then figure out how to turn them into customers.
 Before going into consulting, I spent over 10 years working with start-ups in various senior Growth Marketing roles in London and Berlin.

-I had a baby gurl in 2023 and took most of the year off to hang out with her.
+I had a baby girl in 2023 and took most of the year off to hang out with her.
 It was equal parts amazing and tough.

 I'm a Brit who grew up in the US with a Spanish dad currently living in Berlin, Germany.
 It's complicated.